Hong Kong police make first arrests under new security law | DW | 01.07.2020

-Officers have arrested 70 protesters in Hong Kong for unlawful assembly and violating China's new security law and unlawful assembly.
+Officers have arrested 180 protesters in Hong Kong, seven of whom were held for violating China's new security law.
 They also fired water cannons and pepper spray at demonstrators.

 Hong Kong police made the first arrests under the new national security law, and fired water cannons and pepper spray at protesters on Wednesday — the first full day the sweeping measures when into effect.